-Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. prices) or indirectly (i.e. derived from prices).
+Level 2: inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (that is, prices) or indirectly (that is, derived from prices).
 Fair values are derived from published market indices and include adjustments to take account of the credit risk of the Insignia Financial Group entity and counterparty.